1924 Buick Doctor Coupe

 Yards of mohair in a brown color way, with a few dark brownstripes cover the front driver's seat, as well as the rear bench seat.
 Called a “country club setup” this configuration allowed a lady to still be Chauffer driven, but not in a massive limousine, however still comfortably appointed.
 A small folding hinged forward jump seat is seen on the passenger side.
 It doubles as a foot rest when it is tipped forward.
 This jump seat allows access to the rear seat as well as a storage area for potential medical bags, luggage or golf clubs.
 Mohair adorns the door panels as well and the headliner to boot.
 Carpeting can be seen on the floor.

 A massive inline 6-cylinder Buick power plant sits under the folding hood.
-The engine does not start or run.
-Typically, with these cars, some wrenching needs to take place to free up some of the moving interior parts to this engine, however it is truly unknown exactly it will not even crank over.
+The engine does turn over and we got it to spit and sputter, but not stay running.
 Updraft fuel system is seen, and this engine is overhead valve.
 The transmission is thought to be a 3-speed which needs to be double clutched, as most cars of this size were for the time.

 A massive car when sitting next to a typical Model A. Plenty of interior space and has the potential to be a nice car with some work.
 The Buick Doctor's coupe, for the wealthy who wanted to remain fairly anonymous.